nfugal/nfugal.github.io/_pages/about.md

 title: "Who Is Nate Fugal?"
 ---

-_Diving head-first into tech stuff since 1993_ (ask me about my first computer upgrade sometime) <br />
-[Why '93 you ask?
+_Diving head-first into tech stuff since 1993_ (ask me about my first computer upgrade sometime) [Why '93 you ask?
 Well I was born in the late 80's but didn't start my tech adventures until '93 or so, plus '93 sounds good.]

 I consider myself a breadth-geek—lots of interests, none particularly deep.